-You can enjoy the lilac's seductive fragrance and floral spectacle from November to May and have the choice of white, pink, violet, dark blue or indigo colours.
-This latter variety is also used to make perfume: the soft scent of relaxation and romance!
+Enjoy lilac's seductive fragrance and floral display from November to May.
+There's an array of white, pink, violet, dark blue and indigo colours to choose from.
+The latter is also used to make perfume: lilac is synonymous with soft, relaxing and romantic scents.

 Colours and shapes

-The waxy flowers form an enthusiastic cluster.
-From pure white to dark purple, lilacs bring spring into your home in the most intense shades — some varieties even offer two colours.
-The plant has leaves that point upwards, and can reach a height of 7m.
-The sweet fragrance makes you long for the first rays of sunshine and want to pack away our winter coats and dust down our summer dresses.
+The waxy flowers form an joyous cluster.
+The strong colour varieties mean lilac brings spring into your home in intense, heartstopping shades — some varieties even offer two colours to enjoy.
+The plant has leaves that point upwards.
+Fully grown, the adult plant can reach a height of 7m.
+Its sweet fragrance makes us long for the first rays of sunshine, inspiring us to pack away our winter coats and dust down our summer dresses.

-It seems like every flower on the lilac stands for something different, such are the numerous associations of this flower.
+It feels almost as if every little flower on the lilac stands for something different, such are the numerous associations of this flower.
 It's linked to domestic happiness, nostalgia, first young love, innocence and remembrance.
-The white flowers also stand for reticence.
-If you were given a lilac by your lover in the 19th century, it was a sign that he wanted you to shed some of your reserve.
+The white variety also stand for reticence: in the 19th century, to give your lover a lilac signified that you wanted them to shed some of their reserve.

-We have no idea where the Latin name comes from, but we do know where the lilac itself originated.
-In 1560 it moved from Constantinople to Vienna.
-The lilac became fashionable in France and Berlin at the end of 16th century.
-Later, it conquered the cottage gardens of Central Europe and since the 19th century the sweet smelling flower has been a must-have in every home and garden.
+The lilac became fashionable in France and Berlin at the end of 16th century, before conquering the cottage gardens of central Europe.
+Since the 19th century, the sweet smelling flower has been ubiquitous with a well-tended country garden.